 Using Bankruptcy to Stop a Foreclosure

-Declaring bankruptcy stops collection proceedings.
+Filing a bankruptcy stops all collection proceedings, including foreclosure.
 When bankruptcy starts, foreclosure stops.
-We recently filed a Chapter 13 case that had the time stamp of 2:33 and 21 seconds PM to stop a foreclosure scheduled for 3 PM.
+I recently filed a Chapter 13 case that had the time stamp of 2:33 and 21 seconds PM to stop a foreclosure scheduled for 3 PM.
 The automatic stay went into place immediately and the foreclosure did not proceed - we prefer more notice than that, so contact us well before you are facing imminent foreclosure proceedings.

-If you declare Chapter 13 bankruptcy, you may be able to restructure your debts to make your property more affordable.
-If you declare Chapter 7 bankruptcy, you may be able to erase enough of your extraneous debts to keep your home.
+If you file a Chapter 13 bankruptcy, you may be able to restructure your debts to make your property more affordable.
+If you declare Chapter 7 bankruptcy, you may be able to erase enough of your unsecured debts so that you have a little more room in your budget to keep your home without having to go through a reorganization.
 But much of this has to do with whether your home's affordability works out.
-If you can't afford your home, it's likely that you will need to continue the foreclosure or sell the property, if you are to recover financially.

 Still, bankruptcy can give you enough breathing room to figure out the future of your financial situation, and to determine realistically whether you are able to keep your home.
-Because a certain amount of home value is covered under bankruptcy exemptions, you don't automatically lose your primary residence (or your primary vehicle).
+Because a certain amount of home value is covered under bankruptcy exemptions, you don't automatically lose your home if you file a Chapter 7 liquidation bankruptcy.
 There's room to figure out how to keep your most important assets, with the right planning.

 Bankruptcy is a serious financial choice and shouldn't be taken lightly.
 But if you're already in the situation of approaching foreclosure, bankruptcy is frequently the best option.
 You do need to think about whether you'll be able to keep your home with or without bankruptcy, and you should consider strongly whether Chapter 7 or Chapter 13 is best.